 Sometimes, fainting may be due to drops in a hormone called cortisol.
 Ask your doctor about testing for low cortisol.
 Some doctors may prescribe cortisol hormone supplements or use nutrients and herbs to get cortisol levels back to normal.

-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and intellectual makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and intellectual makeup.
 An experienced and certified homeopath will assess your individual constitution and symptoms, and then recommend remedies.
 Below are common remedies used for fainting or pre-fainting symptoms:

 Acupuncture may help treat fainting.
 A clinical analysis of 102 serious cases of loss of consciousness reported that acupuncture helped in a large number of these cases.

 Acupuncture does not often cause side effects or complications.
 Some people may faint during acupuncture treatments, although it is not considered a serious complication.

-In most people, simple fainting is not a sign of a life-threatening disease, particularly if it only happens once.
-The elderly have a higher risk of injury after a fainting episode, especially from fractures.
+In most people, fainting is not a sign of a life-threatening disease, particularly if it only happens once.
+The elderly have a higher risk for injury after a fainting episode, especially from fractures.
 People who faint due to heart disease tend to have a poorer prognosis than those who have heart disease without fainting.

 Many people who faint, especially the elderly and those who have heart disease, may be hospitalized to look for a cause.
 Continuous ECG monitoring can help spot an irregular heartbeat as a cause of fainting, especially in people who faint more than once.

 Ahlemeyer B, Krieglstein J. Neuroprotective effects of Ginkgo biloba extract.
 Cell Mol Life Sci.
 2003;60(9):1779-1792.

 Alboni P, Dinelli M, Gianfranchi L, Pacchioni F. Current treatment of recurrent vasovagal syncope: between evidence-based therapy and common sense.
 J Cardiovasc Med (Hagerstown).
 2007 Oct;8(10):835-839.